MicrosoftDocs/mixed-reality/mixed-reality-docs/volume-rendering.md

 3. GOOD: Cutting Sub-Volume: Show only a few layers of the volume
 4. GOOD: Lower the resolution of the volume rendering (see 'Mixed Resolution Scene Rendering')

-There is only a certain amount of information that can be transferred from the application to the screen in any particular frame, this is the total memory bandwidth.
-Also any processing (or 'shading') required to transform that data for presentation also requires time.
+There is only a certain amount of information that can be transferred from the application to the screen in any particular frame, which is the total memory bandwidth.
+Also, any processing (or 'shading') required to transform that data for presentation requires time.
 The primary considerations when doing volume rendering are as such:
 * Screen-Width * Screen-Height * Screen-Count * Volume-Layers-On-That-Pixel = Total-Volume-Samples-Per-Frame
 * 1028 * 720 * 2 * 256 = 378961920 (100%) (full res volume: too many samples)
 * 1028 * 720 * 2 * 1 = 1480320 (0.3% of full) (thin slice: 1 sample per pixel, runs smoothly)